+The value of the equity grant awarded in June, 2022, to our Chief Executive Officer was below the 25th percentile for the CEO and above the 75th percentile for the CFO in the self-managed peer group.
+Results for this group are erratic in some years due to only having two companies in the data set.

-During the period analyzed, it was difficult to compare to the Advisory peer group since one company's market capitalization dropped 25% as compared to the prior year value, and the other company recently hired its chief financial officer.
-The value of the equity grant awarded in June, 2020 to our Chief Executive Officer and other named executive officers were below the 25th percentile of the self-managed and comparable asset and dividend yield peer group.
-The Compensation Committee believes that the compensation of our named executive officers during 2020 is reasonable in comparison to market rates based on the review of the compensation levels and TSR performance of the selected peer group.
+The value of the equity grants for all named executives were below the 25th percentile of the self-managed and comparable asset and dividend yield peer group.

+The Compensation Committee believes that the compensation of our named executive officers during 2022 is reasonable in comparison to market rates based on the review of the compensation levels and TSR performance of the selected peer group.

 We anticipate that the chief element of our compensation program will continue to be the periodic granting of long-term incentive awards issued pursuant to the terms of the 2007 Amended and Restated Plan.
-We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2021.
-The peer group and market data prepared by the human resource personnel of our Advisor during 2021 will be reviewed by our outside consultant for accuracy and reasonableness.
+We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2023.
+The peer group and market data prepared by the human resource personnel of our Advisor during 2023 will be reviewed by our outside consultant for accuracy and reasonableness.